wenchichou/MetatranscriptomeAnnotation/README.md

 # MetatranscriptomeAnnotation
 functional annotation of metatranscriptome data

-1. read clustering by uparse (this
+1. perform read clustering by uparse (
-2. get consensus profile by the MSA tool JM suggested
+2. get consensus profile of each cluster by the MSA tool JM suggested  (tfirst two step scan be modified by HN's tool)
-3. search function
+3. search function by profiling search